Rolf Gardiner: Kinship in Husbandry

 In 1941 he formed with H. J. Massingham and Gerald Wallop, Lord Lymington the Kinship in Husbandry, a group of a dozen men with an interest in rural revival.
 It was a precursor organisation of the Soil Association, which was set up in 1946.
 Original members were: Adrian Bell, Edmund Blunden, Arthur Bryant, J. E. Hosking, Douglas Kennedy, Philip Mairet, Lord Northbourne, Robert Payne and C. Henry Warren.
-The group first met in Edmund Blunden's rooms at Merton College, Oxford, in September 1941.
+The group first met in Blunden's rooms at Merton College, Oxford, in September 1941.
 They drew ideas from agricultural experts: Albert Howard, Robert McCarrison, George Stapledon and G. T. Wrench.
 Other members included Laurence Easterbrook and Jorian Jenks.
 In official eyes, this grouping or think-tank was treated with less suspicion than its correlated far-right political organisations.
 It had some effect on agricultural policy, particularly in relation to self-sufficiency.
 It also affected the thinking of the Rural Reconstruction Association founded in 1935 by Montague Fordham, and the Biodynamic Association.